 According to Ted Rubin, a leading social marketing strategist, keynote speaker, brand evangelist and acting CMO of Brand Innovators, “If you empower your employees, they’ll empower your brand.
 There are so many valuable ways to do it… They're hitting exactly what you're talking about: their biggest challenge is not getting the brand to this point to agree that it's something valuable … One of the biggest problems is that companies talk about omni-channel going out, but they forget about omni-channel on the inside.”

-Recognized or not, employees have the potential to be your brand’s biggest advocates.
+Recognized or not, employees have the potential to be your brand’s biggest advocates alongside your patient advocates.
 The rise of social media has paved the way for businesses to create programs dedicated to employee advocacy, but the process can be daunting.
 This is where integrated marketing firms come into play.
 These firms have the knowledge and skill sets to help market your brand through your own employees.

 The best way to get started is to work with an integrated marketing firm to get your program off the ground and allow it to run smoothly.